B.A., Wellesley College

 - Child Abuse

-Dr. Mary Lindahl has been teaching at Marymount since the fall of 2001, and served as the chair of the Department of Forensic Psychology until 2008.
+Dr. Mary Lindahl has been teaching at Marymount since the fall of 2001, and served as the chair of the Department of Forensic and Legal Psychology until 2008.
 In 1984, she earned a Ph.D. in Psychology and Human Development at the University of Chicago, where she received a Woodrow Wilson dissertation fellowship.
 Following graduation, she was awarded a two-year postdoctoral fellowship in Sociology at Duke University, after which she joined the faculty as an adjunct and began a private practice.
 In 1994, she moved to the Washington area and entered the full-time practice of clinical and forensic psychology until coming to Marymount.

-Forensic psychology as a distinct discipline did not exist when she was first trained as a psychologist; therefore, her generation of psychologists largely trained themselves.
+Forensic and legal psychology as a distinct discipline did not exist when she was first trained as a psychologist; therefore, her generation of psychologists largely trained themselves.
 They learned on the job – in the courtroom.
 Over the years, she has served as an evaluator or expert witness in over 100 cases.
 She has been qualified as an expert in court in clinical psychology, child psychology, post-traumatic stress disorder, and child trauma in a number of jurisdictions in North Carolina and the Washington area.

 Over the years, she has been extensively involved in the field of critical incident stress, working with victims, as well as with fire, police, and emergency workers after major traumatic incidents.
 An important PTSD case, decided by the Supreme Court of Virginia, Fairfax County Fire and Rescue v.
 Mottram, grew out of that work.